An elderly female hand holds a mock United States government Medicare Health Insurance card.

 • Managed Medicare

-One of the most complicated Medicare enrollment periods is the Special Enrollment Period.
-Not all Medicare beneficiaries qualify for a Special Enrollment Period, and those who do will need to prove their qualification.
+One of the most complicated Medicare enrollment periods is the Special Enrollment Period (SEP).
+Not all Medicare beneficiaries qualify for a SEP, and those who do will need to prove their qualification.

 You would have a Part B (or Premium Part A) Special Enrollment Period starting at 65 as long as you or your spouse have employment rights (e.g. actively working) and due to that employees are covered by the group health